US STOCKS-Wall Street ends strong month on weaker note; focus on Fed meeting

 "People are going to be digesting what is said on Wednesday about what happens on Dec.
 14. My hope is that would be a quarter point.
 In reality, it is probably going to be half a point, but even that would be a very positive sign for the market."

-Apple Inc AAPL.O lost ground after a Reuters report said production of its iPhones could slump by as much as 30% next month due to tightening COVID-19 curbs in China.
+Apple Inc AAPL.O lost 1.54% after a Reuters report said production of its iPhones could slump by as much as 30% next month due to tightening COVID-19 curbs in China.

-Megacap growth names such as Amazon.com AMZN.O and Google-owner Alphabet GOOGL.O which have been under pressure in the rising rate environment, were also lower.
+Megacap growth names such as Amazon.com AMZN.O and Google-owner Alphabet GOOGL.O which have been under pressure in the rising rate environment, were also lower, down 0.94% and 1.85%, respectively.

 Nearly all 11 S&P 500 sectors fell, with technology .SPLRCT and communication services .SPLRCL the worst performers with declines of more than 1%.
-Energy gained ahead of remarks on oil companies by U.S. President Joe Biden later on Monday.
+Energy was the sole advancer ahead of remarks on oil companies by U.S. President Joe Biden later on Monday.

-Energy companies such as Chevron CVX.N and Exxon Mobil XOM.N have blown past profit estimates this quarter, benefiting from surging energy prices, in contrast to Big Tech firms that have largely disappointed investors.
+Energy companies such as Chevron CVX.N and Exxon Mobil XOM.N handily beaten profit estimates this quarter, benefiting from surging energy prices, in contrast to Big Tech firms that have largely disappointed investors.

 With around half of the companies in the S&P 500 having reported their quarterly results so far, third-quarter earnings growth estimates stands at 4%, according to Refintiv data, slightly lower than the 4.1% last week.